Ambika Kalna ~ 108 Shiva Temples

 The maritime trade has long stopped and Kalna has lost the status of a flourishing port city, but the temples are still there reminding one of Ambika Kalna’s glorious past.

-The Rajbari complex in Kalna has the maximum concentration of temples.
+The Rajbari Complex in Kalna has the maximum concentration of temples.
 Spread on either side of a the road the complex contains a unique mixture of Bengal’s temple architecture.
 On one side of the road lies the Nabakailas Temples.
 Built in 1809 by the Bardhaman Maharaja Tej Chandra Bahadur the complex contains 108 aat – chala (eight sloped roofed) temples arranged in two concentric circles separated by a well-maintained lawn with beautiful flowerbeds.
 The outer circle consists of 74 temples consisting of alternate black & white lingas while the 34 temples of the inner circle have only white lingas.

 Also read my travelogue on Ambika Kalna